ropensci/roweb3/content/blog/2023-06-23-ropensci-news-digest-june-2023/index.md

 ```

 * If your code is run in RStudio IDE (checkable with [`rstudioapi::isAvailable()`](https://rstudio.github.io/rstudioapi/reference/isAvailable.html)), you could use [`rstudioapi::sendToConsole()`](https://rstudio.github.io/rstudioapi/reference/sendToConsole.html).
 [Example](https://github.com/cynkra/fledge/blob/520b9b2e36da7bc58136378407f1f4454bfbeadf/R/finalize-version.R#L63-L80=).

+### devtag: Restrict Some Help Files to Development

+The new [devtag package by Antoine Fabri](https://github.com/moodymudskipper/devtag) "allows you to use `@dev` tags in your roxygen2 headers so you’ll generate help files for unexported objects, that you will enjoy during development but won’t be accessible for users that install your package".
+This might be nicer to read than the classical [`@NoRd` docs for internal functions](https://blog.r-hub.io/2019/12/12/internal-functions/#how-to-document-internal-functions)!

+### Useful post on the retirement of popular spatial packages

+Don't miss Jakub Nowosad' blog post ["Upcoming changes to popular R packages for spatial data: what you need to do"](https://geocompx.org/post/2023/rgdal-retirement/)!
+And again, tell your spatial R friends about this big change.

+### More on CRAN C++ requirements

+Do you remember the tidyverse article ["New CRAN requirements for packages with C and C++"](https://www.tidyverse.org/blog/2023/03/cran-checks-compiled-code/)?
+You might also enjoy this [repo](https://github.com/mpadge/settest) by rOpenSci Mark Padgham, "Test R package compilation with >= C++17".

 <!-- To be curated by hand -->